 Additionally, many construction companies are beginning to use alternative building materials in place of non-renewable resources or those that involve mining or deforestation to procure.
 For example, bamboo has recently become one of the trendiest and most sustainable materials in construction.
-The plant can grow 60 centimeters or more every day, so the industry can harvest and use it without fear of overconsumption or running out.
+The plant can grow 60 centimeters or more daily, so the industry can harvest and use it without fear of overconsumption or running out.

-Many industry leaders are also incorporating recycled plastics, wood, metal, glass and other materials into construction projects.
+Many industry leaders also incorporate recycled plastics, wood, metal, glass and other materials into construction projects.
 Researchers are even beginning to create concrete with recycled materials.
 In fact, this new clag cement is just as strong and durable as cement made with virgin materials as long as it consists of 50% recyclables and 50% concrete.

 The average American uses between 80 and 100 gallons of water each day.
 Meanwhile, 1.4 billion people don’t have access to clean drinking water.
 In an attempt to lessen this disparity, many construction companies are looking to conserve water through design and built-in smart systems.
-For example, newer homes often feature water efficient appliances like low-flow toilets, showerheads and washing machines.
+For example, newer homes often feature water-efficient appliances like low-flow toilets, showerheads and washing machines.

 Dual plumbing and greywater systems are also gaining popularity.
-This system recovers waste water from sinks, tubs and showers and redirects it outside for irrigation purposes.
+This system recovers wastewater from sinks, tubs and showers and redirects it outside for irrigation purposes.
 Some greywater systems are even capable of recycling water to flush toilets.

 Last year, the U.S. power sector generated 1,619 million metric tons of greenhouse gas emissions, further adding to global warming and the growing concerns regarding pollution.
 Meanwhile, renewable resources like solar, wind and geothermal accounted for only 17% of electricity generation, with coal and natural gases still accounting for 60%.